MeltanoLabs/target-jsonl-blob/README.md

 JSONL Singer target for local storage, S3 and Azure Blob Storage.

+## Installation

+To install this Singer tap, you can download a [prebuilt binary](https://github.com/MeltanoLabs/target-jsonl-blob/releases), or you can [build it from source](#build-from-source).

 ## Configuration

 | Setting | Required | Default | Description |